RTFRekola/computer-vision-rock-paper-scissors/README.md

 ## Milestone 3: Install the dependencies

 A conda environment, p38, is created with python version 3.8.
 Python libraries opencv-python, tensorflow, and ipykernel are installed to meet the dependencies of the project.
+Using a pre-existing code, the functionality of the model is tested.

 ## Milestone 4: Create a Rock-Paper-Scissors game

+A manual version of the game is created.
+It randomly selects computer choice and asks verbally the user to provide his.
+Once this is done the comparison is made and either declared a tie or the winner is announced.

 ## Milestone 5: Use the camera to play Rock-Paper-Scissors